 But what this article will give you, is a brief overview of the different types of immunity, what practical things you can do to support your immunity, then specifically information regarding COVID-19.

 This will all be evidence-based.
 Sources will be provided so that you can follow up and do your own research.
 There will be no fairy tales, pixie dust, or conspiracy theories.
 Just solid, quality information.

 Keeping it simple

 Whole Body Defence

-You immune system is a complex series of physiological mechanisms, it involves each system in the body to ensure, swift, appropriate, and effective response – but sometimes this defence system can become a little over zealous, or dysfunctional leading to auto-immune conditions, inflammatory conditions and allergies.
+Your immune system is a complex series of physiological mechanisms, it involves each system in the body to ensure, swift, appropriate, and effective response – but sometimes this defense system can become a little overzealous, or dysfunctional leading to auto-immune conditions, inflammatory conditions, and allergies.

-Essentially there are three lines of defence, as outlined below.
+Essentially there are three lines of defense, as outlined below.

 First Line of Defence